dferes/UTubeAPI/README.md

 ### Get list of all users
-##### Note that these users are sample users and are not initially seeded into the database when the repopsitory is cloned.
+##### Note that these users are sample users and are not initially seeded into the database when the repository is cloned.

 #### Request